IGH Institute Advisory Board Members – Biographies

 Memorial University of Newfoundland and Labrador

-Dr. Ashlyn Swift-Gallant is an Associate Professor in the Department of Psychology at Memorial University of Newfoundland and Labrador (MUNL).
+Dr. Ashlyn Swift-Gallant, PhD, is an Associate Professor in the Department of Psychology at Memorial University of Newfoundland and Labrador (MUNL).
 Dr. Swift-Gallant earned her PhD from the University of Toronto and completed a postdoctoral fellowship at Michigan State University.
 Her research investigates how the processes of sex development shape the brain and influence behavioural outcomes, often differentially predisposing individuals to brain-related conditions depending on life stage.
 Her primary research focus aims to delineate the contributions of sex chromosomes and gonadal hormones in mediating risk of neurodevelopmental disorders.
 She also collaborates on projects aimed at understanding the sex & gender biases in mental health conditions, using both preclinical investigations in rodents and epidemiological studies in human populations.
 Dr. Swift-Gallant is actively involved with the Organization for the Study of Sex Differences, having served as an Elected Councillor and co-Chair of the Awards Committee.
+Throughout her career, Dr. Swift-Gallant has received numerous accolades for her innovative research and mentorship, including the Faculty of Science Distinguished Emerging Scholar Award in 2024 and the School of Graduate Studies RockStar Supervisor Award in 2023 from MUNL, and the W.C.
+Young Investigator Award from the Society for Behavioural Neuroendocrinology in 2018.

 Date modified: